chrmoritz/Troxel/README.md

 ## How to use

 LibTroxel is licensed under the same license as Troxel, the [GNU LGPL v3.0](LICENSE.txt) .
-You can find an [example usage of libTroxel here](test/libTroxelTest.html).
+You can find an [example usage of libTroxel](chrmoritz.github.io/Troxel/static/libTroxelTest.html) and it's [source code](test/libTroxelTest.html) [here](chrmoritz.github.io/Troxel/static/libTroxelTest.html).

 #### Dependencies